cheekyavo/cheekyavo/README.md

 ![example usage](./src//assets//images//example.png)

 ## Installation for Non-Techies
-1. Download this zip file and extract the folder to your Desktop:
+1. Download the app's zip file from [here](https://github.com/cheekyavo/cheekyavo/raw/main/CheekyAvo.zip) and extract the folder to your Desktop:
 2. Run CheekyAvo.exe
 ## Installation for Techies